Brummer98/Portfolio_BramvHout/Research/AgileMethods.md

 * It might not work best for geographically scattered teams, because of the constant need to communicate and reflect
 * Planning and development are not dependent on requirements
 * It is ideal for experienced, autonomous teams

+#### Method i chose
+For the individual project as wel as the group project, i've decided to go with ***SCRUM***.
+The reason for picking SCRUM is because i was already familiair with the method.
+I've worked with it before and it has always been a very good way of agile implementation into my projects.
+Ofcourse i looked into other methods as wel, but SCRUM is the one for me.
+The main reason being working in sprints and actually seeing the progress along the way.
+Setting up reasonable goals every sprint and achieving them.
+Also, all members of the project can follow eachothers work, which is great!
+This method also allows to re-prioritize items within the project.
+So you are able to change what is important to the project and work on further with that.

 #### Sources
 https://www.atlassian.com/agile \